Commerce Architecture

 Definition

 Shopify's legacy Ruby-based checkout extensibility platform, deprecated as of June 30, 2026.
 Scripts allowed Shopify Plus merchants to write custom discount, shipping, and payment logic in Ruby.
-All Scripts stop executing on the deprecation date; affected merchants must migrate logic to Shopify Functions.
+All Scripts stopped executing on the deprecation date; affected merchants still need to migrate logic to Shopify Functions.

 Shopify Scripts was the first programmatic checkout extensibility layer Shopify offered at the Plus tier.
 Introduced in 2017, Scripts allowed merchants to write Ruby code that ran server-side during checkout to apply custom discounts, modify shipping rates, or filter payment methods.
 For years, Scripts was the only way to implement checkout logic beyond what Shopify's native discount engine supported natively.
 The runtime was a sandboxed Ruby environment with an execution budget of roughly 50-100ms — workable for most logic, but prone to instability under peak load.
-Scripts was exclusive to Shopify Plus, which meant the roughly 47,000 Plus merchants in 2026 are the entire affected population.
-Mid-market merchants on lower tiers never had access and have no migration burden.
-Shopify's reasons for deprecating Scripts are structural, not cosmetic.
+Scripts was exclusive to Shopify Plus, which meant the roughly 47,000 Plus merchants active at deprecation were the entire affected population.
+Mid-market merchants on lower tiers never had access and had no migration burden.
+Shopify's reasons for deprecating Scripts were structural, not cosmetic.
 Ruby as a server-side scripting runtime is slow relative to modern alternatives, introduces memory-management overhead, and limits Shopify's ability to scale checkout infrastructure efficiently across thousands of merchant-specific code paths.
 WebAssembly, the technology underlying Shopify Functions, executes in sub-5ms with deterministic latency and a hard memory cap — a far better runtime contract for Shopify's multi-tenant checkout infrastructure.
-The deprecation timeline has been extended twice.
-The current authoritative dates are an editing freeze of April 15, 2026 (already passed — merchants can no longer modify existing Scripts) and a full execution stop of June 30, 2026.
-Shopify has stated publicly there will be no further extensions.
-When Scripts stop executing, affected merchants do not receive degraded behavior — the logic simply does not run.
-A Script that was enforcing a 20% discount cap disappears entirely on July 1.
+The deprecation timeline was extended twice before the final cutoff.
+The editing freeze hit April 15, 2026 (merchants could no longer modify existing Scripts), and the full execution stop hit June 30, 2026 — both dates have now passed.
+Shopify stated publicly there would be no further extensions, and there weren't.
+Since Scripts stopped executing, affected merchants have not received degraded behavior — the logic simply does not run.
+A Script that was enforcing a 20% discount cap disappeared entirely on July 1, with no error and no notification.
 Migration options vary by merchant profile.
 Merchants with engineering teams can rewrite Scripts logic as Shopify Functions (requiring Rust or AssemblyScript, the WASM toolchain, and knowledge of Shopify's Function input/output schemas).
 Merchants without platform engineering capacity can adopt third-party solutions — Bold Commerce, Agentis, and SI-built custom Functions are all viable paths.
 There is also the option of abandoning the checkout customization entirely if the business logic it implemented is no longer critical.
-For merchants using Scripts to enforce margin guardrails — discount caps, minimum order values, SKU-level restrictions — the migration is not optional.
-Those guardrails protect contribution margin directly.
-A merchant running at 8% CM3 with a Scripts-based discount cap that prevents 25%-off stacking on low-margin SKUs faces a structural profitability problem if that cap disappears without a Functions replacement in place.
+For merchants who used Scripts to enforce margin guardrails — discount caps, minimum order values, SKU-level restrictions — the migration was not optional, and it still isn't for anyone who hasn't done it.
+Those guardrails protected contribution margin directly.
+A merchant running at 8% CM3 with a Scripts-based discount cap that prevented 25%-off stacking on low-margin SKUs now has a structural profitability problem if that cap disappeared without a Functions replacement in place — and may not have noticed yet.

 Sources